lukpueh/tuf-community-repos/theupdateframework/community/GOVERNANCE.md

 of The Update Framework, but will be marked as Experimental on the website and in code repositories, in order to inform users.
-Experimental subproject Members are considered Members of The Update Framework, but the subproject is not entitled to a representative on the Steering Committee.
-Steering will review Experimental Subprojects at least twice per year to determine if they have matured to full subproject status.
+Experimental subproject Members are considered Members of The Update Framework, but the subproject is not entitled to any other subproject rights.
+The Steering Committee will review Experimental Subprojects at least annually per year to determine if they have matured to full subproject status or if they should be removed.

 ## Removing Subprojects